jxm-analytics/metrolinx-asset-strategy-case/README.md

 The Power BI dashboard includes:

+- KPI cards summarizing total ROI, average CapEx, and overall tenant sentiment
-- A summary table with dynamic filters by asset type, ROI tier, and investment classification
+- Filterable asset table by type, score tier, and recommendation
+- ROI and CapEx distribution visuals with benchmark overlays
-- Cards showing total ROI, average CapEx, and overall satisfaction
+- Segmented matrix that cross-references satisfaction, CapEx, and ROI

-- Bar charts comparing property performance within and across types
-- A matrix summarizing property status with drill-down capability
+The visual layout supports both high-level summaries and detailed property-level views.

 ---

+## Real-World Application

+This dashboard simulates a decision-support tool for capital planning teams at public infrastructure agencies like Metrolinx.
+It helps answer questions such as:

+- Are we over-investing in low-return assets?
+- Which properties are most strategically scalable?
+- Where should we consider selling or reinvesting?

+Stakeholders can use the model in quarterly review meetings to:

+- Align capital deployment with ROI and service experience
+- Flag assets for deeper audits based on cost/return misalignment
+- Justify reinvestment into well-performing segments like Industrial

+The scoring framework can be adapted to any organization managing mixed-use portfolios, combining financial, operational, and user-experience metrics in one view.

+---

 ## Key Takeaways

-- A scoring system using real estate KPIs can quickly surface underperforming assets
+- A scoring system using ROI, CapEx, and tenant sentiment allows faster identification of priority assets
+- Business logic is embedded directly in the DAX model for consistent evaluation
+- Power BI interactivity makes it easy to filter, drill, and explain decisions to stakeholders
-- Adding tenant sentiment balances short-term ROI with long-term livability and service goals
+- The methodology balances financial return with service quality — aligning public and operational goals
-- Benchmarking alone isn’t enough — internal comparisons drive sharper strategy
-- Decision-makers benefit from visuals that connect financial, operational, and satisfaction metrics

 ---

 ## Conclusion

-This project reflects real-world asset management decision-making by combining financial, operational, and user experience data in a unified dashboard.
-It demonstrates intermediate-level Power BI and DAX skills, business-first thinking, and a clear path from raw data to stakeholder-ready recommendations.
+This case study demonstrates how analysts can support real-world infrastructure decisions using interactive BI tools.
+The project combines custom logic, stakeholder-facing visuals, and domain-specific thresholds to mirror how large agencies assess multi-million dollar asset portfolios.
+It reflects intermediate-level proficiency in Power BI, business logic modeling, and capital strategy alignment.

 ---

 ## Contact

 Created by [Jake Ma](https://www.linkedin.com/in/jake-ma-0a4278282/)
-Let’s connect if you’re hiring or want to discuss asset intelligence in public infrastructure.
+Let’s connect if you’re hiring or want to discuss data analytics for real estate and infrastructure planning.

 ---

-## License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.